Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tourists who love scuba diving can go to Hon Mong Tay and Hon Doi Moi.

 Hon Mong Tay is located in the south of the island, in Kien Luong district.
-Traveling from An Thoi port to Hon Mong Tay by boat takes about an hour, and by canoe takes 30 minutes.
+Traveling from An Thoi port to Hon Mong Tay by boat takes about an hour, by canoe 30 minutes.
 The characteristics of this diving spot are underwater caves and cliffs, providing a habitat for marine life.

 Con Dao, Ba Ria - Vung Tau